smartboxgroup/smartbox-skeleton/docs/pages/_samples/1JSONProducer.md

 ---
-title: Create a new JSON Producer
+name: Create a new JSON Producer
 permalink: samples/jsonproducer
 ---

 # Create a new JSON Producer

+this is a test